 What is included?

-The Bike Set Up and Biomechanical Assessment involves an hour and a half long consult which includes:
+The Bike Set Up and Biomechanical Assessment involves a two hour consult which includes:

 - Measurement of flexibility